Policies & Procedures

 - Sophomores, juniors, and seniors: All students with a class standing from sophomore to post-baccalaureate, must complete 15 credits on their home campus before cross-registering.

-- Non-matriculated (class 6): students may not register cross-campus except for summer quarter.
+- Non-matriculated: students may not register cross-campus except for summer quarter.
 This includes non-matriculated students taking courses under the staff or Washington State Tuition Waiver.
 (More information below.)

 A maximum of 15 credits per academic year (autumn quarter through summer quarter) may be taken on a campus other than the home campus.